Vietnam.vn - Nền tảng quảng bá Việt Nam

-Seven decades have passed, but the Dien Bien Phu Victory remains a shining symbol of the indomitable and resilient Vietnamese people.
+Seven decades have passed, the Dien Bien Phu Victory remains a shining symbol of the indomitable and indomitable Vietnamese people.
 The historic Dien Bien Phu Victory, the pinnacle of the resistance war against French colonialism, was first and foremost a victory of the correct and creative political and military lines of the Party, headed by President Ho Chi Minh.

-In late 1953, in Viet Bac, President Ho Chi Minh and Party leaders decided to launch the Dien Bien Phu campaign, determined to destroy the strongest French stronghold in Dien Bien Phu.
-Photo: VNA file |
+At the end of 1953, in Viet Bac, President Ho Chi Minh and Party leaders decided to launch the Dien Bien Phu campaign, determined to destroy the strongest French stronghold in Dien Bien Phu.
+Photo: VNA file

 “This campaign is a very important campaign"

 In November 1953, Nava sent paratroopers to Dien Bien Phu, building this place into the strongest stronghold in Indochina - the backbone of the "Nava Plan".
-The enemy's force here reached 16,000 troops with many modern weapons, aiming to use it as a springboard to retake the Northwest, control the Lao battlefield, and at the same time keep our main force in Viet Bac so that the French army could freely operate in the Northern Delta and capture Inter-zone 5.
-They praised and promoted this as "a fearsome stronghold", "an impregnable, unbreakable fortress".
+The enemy's force here reached 16,000 troops with many modern weapons, aiming to use as a springboard to retake the Northwest, control the Lao battlefield, and at the same time keep our main force in Viet Bac so that the French army could operate freely in the Northern Delta and capture Inter-zone 5.
+They praised and propagated this as "a fearsome stronghold", "an impregnable, unbreakable fortress".

 On December 6, 1953, the Central Politburo of our Party met under the chairmanship of President Ho Chi Minh.
 Here, the Politburo assessed that after many successful campaigns, we were in a proactive strategic position, while the enemy was in a passive position.
-From there, they decided to choose Dien Bien Phu as the strategic decisive battle point - the decisive blow to successfully end the resistance war against the invading French colonialists.
+From there, they decided to choose Dien Bien Phu as the strategic decisive point - the decisive blow to successfully end the resistance war against the invading French colonialists.

-Thus, we have moved from “avoiding the strong points, attacking the weak points” in the past to choosing the enemy’s strongest point, the Dien Bien Phu stronghold, to destroy.
+Thus, we have moved from “avoiding the strong points, attacking the weak points” before, to choosing the enemy’s strongest point, the Dien Bien Phu stronghold, to destroy.
 This was a bold and wise decision.
 In his supreme position, President Ho Chi Minh pointed out: “This campaign is a very important campaign.
 Not only militarily but also politically, not only domestically but also internationally.
 Therefore, the entire Party, the entire army, and the entire people must complete it successfully” (1).

 And the victory of the Dien Bien Phu campaign proved the correctness of the above decision.
 Through this, we have a profound lesson in choosing the person to assign important responsibilities in the work of using cadres and the absolute trust of the supreme leader in the cadres who have been entrusted with important responsibilities.